Creating Your First Monitor

 ). -

-Simulating a request from a specific device or client.
+Simulating Clients: Adding a User-Agent header to simulate traffic from a specific browser or device.

 Heads Up: We’ve got your User-Agent covered!
 OpenStatus automatically includes the